Data-ScienceHub/gpce-sensitivity/README.md

 ## Folder Structure
 * **dataset_raw**: Contains the collected raw dataset and the supporting files.
 To update use the [Update dataset](/dataset_raw/Update%20dataset.ipynb) notebook.
-* TFT-PyTorch: Contains all codes and merged feature files used during the TFT experimentation setup and interpretation.
+* **TFT-PyTorch**: Contains all codes and merged feature files used during the TFT experimentation setup and interpretation.
 For more details, check the [README.md](/TFT-PyTorch/README.md) file inside it.
 The primary results are highlighted in [results.md](/TFT-PyTorch/results.md).

 ## Features